Reverend Vincent C. Anyama

 I was born in Enugu, Nigeria, otherwise known as the “Coal City.”
-While my rich and memorable childhood days were spent in the city, I was also blessed to spend my teenage years in the village of Umuchima, Ideato-South, where my father was born and raised.
+While my rich and memorable childhood days were spent in the city, I was also blessed to spend my teenage years at the village where my father was born and raised.
 After an amazing high school experience, I discerned to enter the seminary.
-I spent a little over a year in seminary formation with the religious Congregation of Christ the Emanuel.
+I spent a little over a year in college seminary with the religious Congregation of Christ the Emanuel.
 The Lord turned my life upside down when I had to leave religious life, move with my family to Dallas at the age of 20, and later switch to diocesan priestly formation for the Diocese of Dallas.

 After 3 years of college seminary at Holy Trinity Seminary in Irving, and 5 years of theologate formation at St. Mary’s Seminary in Houston, I was ordained a Catholic priest in 2009.
 I spent my first three years of priestly life at St. Francis Catholic Church in Frisco, Texas, an assignment I still cherish very much.
 From 2012 to 2013, I served as Parochial Vicar and later Parish Administrator at All Saints parish in Dallas.
 In the summer of 2013, I was sent to Rome for further studies at the Gregorian University.